-With this feature, you could hyperlink a sentence such as ‘WhatsApp us!’ to WhatsApp.
+With this feature, you could add a Whatsapp link to the website and for instance hyperlink a sentence such as ‘WhatsApp us!’ to WhatsApp.
 You could also type out your phone number and hyperlink it.

 2. QR code

-As you know, having to add a phone number to your contacts in order to start up a WhatsApp message can take a little while.
+Having to add a phone number to your contacts to start a WhatsApp conversation can feel time-consuming for your customers.
 Especially when you want to offer this channel as a business, this isn’t a feasible way.
 Think about the steps a customer has to take:

-- First, he has to look up your phone number
+- First, they have to look up your phone number

-- Next, he has to save you as a contact, including the name of your company and phone number.
-If they need to do this for all the companies they are in contact with, their contact list may explode one day
+- Next, they have to save you as a contact.
+This includes the name of your company and phone number.
+If they need to do this for all the companies they are in contact with, their contact list may explode one day.

-- Finally, the customer has to navigate to WhatsApp, look you up in there, and only then can they start a chat.
+- Finally, the customer has to navigate to WhatsApp, look you up, and only then can they start a chat.

-Now, this doesn’t necessarily take hours, but it also doesn’t make for a flawless customer experience either.
-And that’s what we’re after.
+This doesn’t take hours.
+But it also doesn’t make for a flawless customer experience.
+And that’s the goal.

 That’s why some companies have started to create QR codes to start a conversation.
-They create the code and place it on their website for customers to easily start a chat.
+All they have to do is create the code and place it on their website for customers to easily start a chat.

-Offering a QR code is a solution, but with everything a customer has to do still not the most flawless option for your customer experience.
-Want to know how it feels for a customer?
+Want to know how using a QR code feels for a customer?
 Try out starting a conversation with our own Trengo WhatsApp account via this QR code: